Category: acne-prone skincare

 Why this matters: Micro-needle patches work by penetrating the skin barrier.
 Any barrier (moisturizer, serum, oil) on top of your skin prevents the needles from doing their job.
 You need direct skin contact for the active ingredients to be delivered and for the needles to penetrate effectively.

-Method 3: Silicone Scar Sheets
+Best Ways to Make a Pimple go Away Fast, Method 3: Silicone Scar Sheets

 What they are: Thin, flexible silicone sheets that adhere to the skin and create a microenvironment that hydrates and flattens scar tissue.